MsDora, former teacher and counselor, is fascinated by the prospect of joyful aging. She explores and shares habits of happy seniors.

 Times have changed.
 Today's average woman in her seventieth year is still becoming old, although her grandmother at that same age was already very old.
 We look briefly at some issues in her new world.

-- Becoming Seventy: Five Reasons to Be Thankful
+- Becoming Seventy: Holding on to Real Beauty

 © 2019 Dora Weithers